joaosigma/LogAnalyzer/README.md

 * shared: the C API that exposes every feature when building log-analyzer as a shared library (default CMake build)
 * third_party: external dependencies

-Most of the time, a developer will simply want to add a new command or even perhaps a new flavor of logs, which means that, usually, it only needs to hack code inside the "core" folder.
+Most of the time, a developer will simply want to add a new command or inspection or even perhaps a new flavor of logs, which means that, usually, it only needs to hack code inside the "core" folder.

 ## How to add a new flavor